christine-trunfio/data-science-salaries/README.md

 # data-science-salaries
-A training project work notebook analyzing a dataset on data science salaries using Python and data visualization tools.
+A training project work notebook analyzing a dataset on data science salaries using Python in a Jupyter Notebook and data visualization tools.

 ## Description
-This collaborative notebook is focused on the data analysis of salaries, using Python and tools like Pandas and Matplotlib.
+This collaborative notebook is focused on the data analysis of salaries, using Python and tools like Jupyter Notebook, Pandas and Matplotlib.

 ## Main functions
 - Data wrangling from the original dataset